DaFrancc/liars_dice/README.md

 ## Usage

 To start, you must first port forward port 6969 for TCP (you can also do so for UDP however this project only uses TCP).
-To host a server, you launch one instance with the command
+To host a server, you launch a server instance with the command
   ```sh
   liars_dice host
   ```
-This will launch a server instance.
-You can then run a client instance on the same machine to join your server with
+If you wish to play the game on the same machine, you can join your server with
   ```sh
   liars_dice 127.0.0.1:6969
   ```
-or you may join your friend with his IP like so (don't share your IP with people you don't trust!)
+You may also join your friend with his IP like so (don't share your IP with people you don't trust!)
   ```sh
   liars_dice <friend IP>:6969
   ```